jbect/octave-stk-debian-packaging/packaging-stk-2.5.0.md

 ## 2018-Feb-24, checking patches

-The next is to check the patches in `debian/patches/`.
+The next step is to check the patches in `debian/patches/`.

 There are currently three of them:
 ```